**Alt text:** A red brick house features two wooden garage doors with a diagonal cross design, set beneath matching brick arches.

 20% increase in youth participation

-Tech and the Canvas: The Renaissance in Gaza
+Tech and the Canvas: The Video Renaissance in Gaza

-While Gaza’s power grid flickers like a moody Instagram filter, young creatives are charging phones off car batteries to post art on Instagram, TikTok, and even minting NFTs themed around displacement and beauty in resistance.
-Dorgham championed art not as a luxury but necessity—artwork that could escape the blockade even when its creator couldn’t.
+Although Gaza’s power grid flickers like a moody Instagram filter, young creatives are charging phones off car batteries to post video art on Instagram, TikTok, and even minting NFTs themed around displacement and beauty in resistance.
+Dorgham championed video art not as a luxury but necessity—artwork that could escape the blockade even when its creator couldn’t.

 • Blockchain authentication for original art ownership